mapcode-foundation/mapcode-cpp/README.md

 fast encoding speeds up de encoding by a factor of 2.
 For normal use, there is no reason not to use fast encoding.

+* Added `parseMapcodeString` to get individual mapcode elements, like the territory code, the 'proper' mapcode (without the territory and precision extension) and the precision extension parsed from a (user) input string.

 ### 2.3.1

 * Minor fixes to prevent compiler warnings.